MarshallLucky/marshalllucky.github.io/writeups/partition_function_ideal_gas_nvt.md

 **Author:** Todd R. Story
 **Date Created:** 2025-08-12
 **Last Modified:** 2025-08-12
-**Description:** Derivation of the canonical (N,V,T) partition function for a classical monatomic ideal gas.
+**Description:** Derivation of the canonical (N,V,T) partition function for a classical monatomic ideal gas, followed by the NPT (isothermal–isobaric) ensemble and its connection to Gibbs free energy and chemical potential.
-**Keywords:** statistical mechanics, partition function, ideal gas, canonical ensemble, thermal wavelength
+**Keywords:** statistical mechanics, partition function, ideal gas, canonical ensemble, NPT, thermal wavelength

 © 2025 Todd R. Story — All rights reserved.
 Unauthorized copying or distribution of this document, in whole or in part, is prohibited without prior written permission.